 \end{definition}

-\begin{theorem} \lbl{thm:SEp} Suppose that $\C$ satisfies conditions (S), (Ep) and (D), and let $G$ be as defined above.
-Then for every choice of $\F$ the morphism of assemblers $\pi_{\F}:\C\rto \S_G$ induces an equivalence on $K$-theory. \end{theorem}
+\begin{theorem} Let $\C$ be an epimorphic assembler with a sink, and let $G$ be the group associated to $\C$.
+Then for every choice of family $\F = \{f_A:A \rto S\}$ the morphism of assemblers $\pi_{\F}:\C\rto \S_G$ induces an equivalence on $K$-theory. \end{theorem}

 \begin{proof} Let $\pi = \pi_\F$.
 The functor $\pi$ is continuous by definition.
-Thus to see that this is a valid morphism of assemblers we need to check that it preserves disjointness, or, equivalently, that no two morphisms between noninitial objects in $\C^\circ$ are disjoint.
+Thus to see that this is a valid morphism of assemblers we need to check that it preserves disjointness, or, equivalently, that no two morphisms between noninitial objects in $\C$ are disjoint.
 This is true by property (D).

 We now need to check that this induces an equivalence on $K$-theory.
 By Lemma~\ref{lem:inductive-step} it suffices to show that the map $\W(\C)\rto \W(\S_G)$ induces a homotopy equivalence on geometric realization.